SashwatAnagolum/ensemble-compilation/README.md

 # Quantum Ensemble Dialect

-Ensemble-IR examples can be found in tests/benchmarks and benchmarks_pseudocode.
+⭐️ Ensemble-IR programs can be found in tests/benchmarks and benchmarks_pseudocode.

 ## Setup